 As we go through our physical world, we see that the world we live in is not fair.
 Life confers advantages on others but confers disadvantages on us.
-But one of the advantages we can confer on ourselves is the attractiveness privilege.
+But one of the advantages we can confer on ourselves is the “pretty privilege,” aka the attractiveness privilege.
 A scholar described the attractiveness privilege as an “unearned” advantage.
 But I beg to differ.
 One does not become attractive with no effort.
 With luck, yes, but with no effort?
 Being attractive takes work.
 Those who say otherwise are participating in the collective sour graping of those deemed unattractive.
-So what are the advantages of the attractiveness privilege?
+So what are the advantages of having pretty privilege?

 We are perceived as more likable.
 Humans are judgmental creatures.
 We make snap decisions to save our brain power for more complex processes.
 This is why we are wired to make quick judgments.
 Attractive people are seen as more confident and competent in the work place.
 I credit this to the positive connotations of good grooming and effort placed on looks.
 If someone is taking the time to eat well, exercise, groom themselves, and practice restraint from food, drugs, and sloth, they must be a good worker.
 Same goes for when we date or meet people in general.